Writing this article earlier in the week, I thought I was so insightful highlighting the amount of worry that was wasted on North Korea.

 What are other equally irrational worries that you have been carrying that you can now put behind you?

 5. How Do I See I Am Now Free To Propel?
 (Launch into Your Limitless Mind)

 Ask yourself, with that worry behind you, how do now feel you can propel?

 And every single thing that you let into your mind becomes your thoughts.

 These 5 questions are powerful, yet the most simple way to keep training your mind for less fear and worry is to live my First Rule of Mind Control—

 Only Think About What You Want!

-If you want to get good at this stuff, download the Free e-book to building your limitless mind.
+And if you really want to get good at this stuff, download the Free e-book to building your limitless mind.